A modeler's guide to studying the resilience of social-technical-environmental systems: A methodology for resilience modeling and research question refinement

 \subsection{Resilience against what: What is the adverse influence?}

 What is the concrete influence \textit{affecting the sustainant} that shall be considered for this specific resilience analysis?
 Is it an abrupt but temporary disturbance (pulse), a shock, a constant pressure, noisy fluctuations, a perturbation, an abrupt but permanent shift in some feature, or a slow change?
 Does it originate in the system or in its environment?
 Does it affect the structure, a parameter, or the state of parts of the system?

 In some cases, the influence that is supposed to be studied does not have a direct effect on modelled aspects of the system, but through an intermediate linked to the boundary interface of the system, making it important to be precise about the actually modelled influence.
 Note that the term `adverse' in `adverse influence' is not necessarily meant as something undesirable.
 It only reflects that this influence effects the system in a way that weakens the sustainant.
-If the observer rates the sustainant as something negative, the adverse influence on it can be seen as something positive \citep{donges2017math,dornelles2020towards}.
+If the observer views the sustainant as undesirable, the adverse influence on it can be seen a positive process \cite{donges2017math,dornelles2020towards}.